brct-james/guild-golems/README.md

 ### Planned: v0.0.5 MVP

-**[v0.4]** Inventories v0
+**[v0.4]** Inventories & Couriers v0

+- Inventories are per-location, with golems having their own inventories for moving goods between locations
 - `.../my/inventory` inventory report showing what resources are at each location
 - `.../my/couriers` transporting materials between two locations
 - - v0: simply moving resources between locations, based on a set speed and capacity
-- - how will inventories work? one thought is giving each golem an inventory, another is having a localized inventory for each area per-player. most likely want to harvest into a local inventory, moved between locales by loading and unloading from golem inventories
+- - load and unload commands in request body

 **[v0.5]** Merchants v0